hbc/dc_2016_04/lessons/07_read_qc.md

 #### Document your work

-To save a record, let's `cat` all `fastqc summary.txt` files into one `full_report.txt` and move this to ``~/dc_workshop/docs``.
+To save a record, let's `cat` all fastqc `summary.txt` files into one `fastqc_summaries.txt` and move this to ``~/dc_workshop/docs``.
 You can use wildcards in paths as well as file names.
 Do you remember how we said `cat` is really meant for concatenating text files?

 ```bash
 $ cat */summary.txt > ~/dc_workshop/docs/fastqc_summaries.txt